-Below is a description of the various files which are used by the Network Analyzer Windows software.
+Below is a description of the various files which are used by the frequency response analyzer windows software.

 Filename.nac

 Files of extension .nac are user defined setup files.
 These files are created using the menu command [File|Save Setup As...].